arazabedi/Main-Obsidian-Vault/Next.js/Next.js Official Course.md

 - User-Specific Content (based on user input)
 - Request Time Information (e.g. needs cookies or URL search parameters)

 To OPT-OUT of static rendering, use `unstable_noStore`.
-This indicates that a particular component should no be cached.
+This indicates that a particular component should not be cached.
 This is equivalent to:

 ```js
 `cache: 'no-store'`